Sagar231/Rest_Api_Flask/README.md

 # Rest_Api_Flask
-Its an RESTFUL API created by FLask Web Framework
-It includes the documentation as well for the API using swagger UI in detailed format.
+Its an RESTFUL API created by FLask Web Framework in this repo It includes the documentation as well for the API using swagger UI in detailed format.